spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > **Step By Step**
 >
-> 1. Download the "./Linux/play-on-linux-infantry-online.sh" Script from this repo
+> 1. Download the "./Linux/play-on-linux-infantry-online.sh" Script from this repo (Make sure to grab the RAW file if downloading through the browser)
 >
 > 2. Open PlayOnLinux
 >